This guide outlines the general factors that can impact electricity prices, and can cause them to increase and decrease.

 – the EIA via wikipedia.org

-Let’s take a look at the factors that can impact electricity prices in any one place (note – these are just some of the more prominent factors – they aren’t a comprehensive list):
+Some of the factors that impact electricity prices that we list below are (note – these are just some of the more prominent factors – they aren’t a comprehensive list):

 Supply & Demand